Bradley-svg/GB-Heat-Pump-App-V1/docs/device-ingest-api.md

 ## Retry & Backoff Guidance

 1. **Non-retryable:** `400`, `401`, `403`, `409`, `413`.
 Treat as configuration, validation, or replay issues that must be fixed client-side before resubmitting.
-2. **Retry with delays:** `429` → wait at least 60 seconds (or one full rate-limit window) before retrying.
-Include jitter to avoid synchronized retries across devices.
+2. **Retry with delays:** `429` responses indicate throttling; wait at least one full minute (or one full rate-limit window), apply jitter, and confirm both ingest limit variables are set correctly before retrying.
-3. **Retry with backoff:** `500` → perform up to three retries with exponential backoff starting at 5 seconds and jitter, then surface an alert.
+3. **Retry with backoff:** `500` responses merit up to three attempts with exponential backoff starting at 5 seconds plus jitter; alert if failures persist.

 To re-send rejected telemetry after correcting a transient fault, assign a new payload timestamp that reflects the actual measurement time and falls outside the dedupe window, otherwise the request will still collide with the stored nonce.